Ultimate Walks & Waterfalls: Winter In Perth Series

 Lastly on my to-do list for winter walks in Perth, is the John Forrest National Park.
 This place is massive!
 It’s full of different options for walkers, but the most interesting is the Railway Reserve Heritage Trail.
 As the name suggests, this walk takes you on the same route as the old railway track that once ferried passengers from the city out into the countryside.
 Though the tracks are no longer there, a long tunnel has been preserved and makes for a brilliantly spooky journey in almost complete darkness.

 Not only do you get a few hours outdoors in the sunshine, you also learn a little history and get a taste of how things used to be by viewing numerous photographs of the old station, once filled with people in top hats and ankle-length skirts.

 Actually, Perth has a whole bunch of additional places to take a winter stroll, most obvious is one of the many beaches.
 There’s also through the botanical gardens at Kings Park, circling the Swan River in the city, alongside the promenade at North Beach, and through the rows of symmetrical trees at Raeburn Orchards, which is so beautiful when it’s Persimmon season.

 Plus, the above only takes into account the Perth metro area!
 Start heading down south or up north in West Australia and you’ll find plenty more.
 It’s just one of the reasons I believe Western Australia easily rivals the East Coast!
 Don’t believe me?
 Read my full list of reasons here.

-Are you ready to hop on a plane to Perth?
+Are you ready to hop on a plane to enjoy winter in Perth?
 Let me know what kind of things you’re interested in seeing/doing below and I’ll get back to you with tips and recommendations.
 If you liked this post, please share it with friends!